-I knew visiting the mystical city of Petra and camping in the desert had to happen if I was flying all the way to Jordan (and who wouldn’t right?) so here’s a quick write up on my experience crossing the Israel Jordan Northern Border (otherwise known as the Jordan River Crossing / Sheikh Hussein Bridge).
+I knew to visit the mystical city of Petra and camping in the desert had to happen if I was flying all the way to Jordan (and who wouldn’t right?) so here’s a quick write up on my experience crossing the Israel Jordan Northern Border (otherwise known as the Jordan River Crossing / Sheikh Hussein Bridge).